MrParosk/online_courses/relational_database_design/notes.md

 - Referential integrity: The relationship between tables are correct, e.g. if we have two tables, an user table and a sales table, we can't have a sale row with a non existing user.
 We can enforce relationships with foreign keys.
 - Domain integrity: Acceptable values for a column, e.g. can't have age < 0.
 This is enforced with database rules, i.e. types (in this case uint).
 Some databases we can specify general rules, i.e. age => 0.

+## Atomic values

+Atomic values means that we store only one thing in each column.
+For example, the column "name" with the value "Caleb Daniel Curry" would be split up into first, middle and last name.
+However we don't want to go to far, i.e. we would not want to split it up into individual characters.

+Also we want the values in each column to be singular, e.g. we would store favorite movie instead of favorite movies, and connect users with their favorite movies through relationships.

+## Relationships

+In a database, multiple tables are connected.
+Rather than storing everything in a table, we split them into multiple tables.
+We still need to connect the tables, this is done with relationships.

+## One-to-one relationships

+One entity has a connection to one other entity.
+One example is a marriage; one person is married to one person.

+## One-to-many relationships

+One entity has multiple connections to other entities.
+One example is comments on a website, one user can have multiple comments, but one comment belongs to one user.

+## Many-to-many relationships

+Many entities has multiple connections to multiple entities.
+One example is purchased items on a website, multiple products has multiple buyers, but each buyer can buy multiple products.
+Modelling a many-to-many relationship in a relational database is harder than the two above.

 ## Database view

 A database view is a searchable object in a database that is defined by a query.
 Though a view doesn't store data, some refer to a views as "virtual tables", you can query a view like you can a table.
 A view can combine data from two or more table, using joins, and also just contain a subset of information.